Definition:

 Example:

 A software bug causing all sensors to report wrong values is a systematic failure.
+A valve failing to operate in freezing conditions when it should have been expected to operate is a design flaw and thus a systematic failure.

 Cited Source: